hackoregon/postgis-geocoder-test/Linux/README.md

 	sudo su - postgres
 	cd /gisdata
 	```
 	This puts you into the PostgreSQL _Linux_ maintenance account.
-The scripts require this 'superuser' privilege to run.
+The scripts require this superuser privilege to run.

 	Run the scripts.
 	```